 The Amerisleep AS2 is the perfect medium-firm model for stomach sleepers who need slightly more cushioning without losing out on any needed support.
 Business Insider called the AS2 the “Best Mattress for Back Pain,” so stomach sleepers can rest assured their back and shoulders will be adequately supported on this mattress.

-Like all Amerisleep mattresses, the AS2 incorporates Celliant® technology in its cover to prevent any overheating.
-Beneath the Celliant cover sits the advanced open-cell Bio-Pur® layer, which is 10 times more responsive than traditional memory foam.
+Like all Amerisleep mattresses, the AS2 features a stretchy, lightweight cover that encourages airflow.
+Beneath this cover sits the advanced open-cell Bio-Pur® layer, which is 10 times more responsive than traditional memory foam.
 Stomach sleepers need a mattress with a fast response time and pressure-relief, which the Bio-Pur® provides.

 The second layer of the AS2 is the Affinity transition layer with HIVE®.
 This layer has hexagonal-shaped cutouts concentrated more tightly in areas where you need more support (such as your head, shoulders, back, feet, and hips) and spaced farther apart where you need more cushioning.
 The Affinity layer is the perfect buffer between the Bio-Pur® and the firmer Bio-Core®.